arupmondal-cs/awesome-pdte/README.md

 ## Secure Comparison

 - [Through the Looking-Glass: Benchmarking Secure Multi-Party Computation Comparisons for ReLU's](https://eprint.iacr.org/2022/202) [CANS 2022]
-  - This paper present a series of constant round variations and adaptations of the secure comparison protocols, introduced by [2021/119](https://eprint.iacr.org/2021/119).
+  - This paper present a series of constant round variations and adaptations of the secure comparison protocols, introduced by [2021/119](https://eprint.iacr.org/2021/119). <span style="color:blue">some *blue* text</span>.
 - [A Method for Securely Comparing Integers using Binary Trees](https://eprint.iacr.org/2021/1646) [ePrint 2021/1646]
   - This paper proposed a new protocol for secure integer comparison which consists of parties having each a private integer.
 Their protocol relies on binary decision trees that is a special case of branching programs and can be implemented using homomorphic encryption.
 - [Rabbit: Efficient Comparison for Secure Multi-Party Computation](https://eprint.iacr.org/2021/119) [FC 2021]